Glossary

 Ischaemia

-Restriction of blood supply.
+The restriction of blood supply.

 Isomer